 Who is this webinar for?

 This tech talk webinar is for people who have to deal with domain names but don’t necessarily know all the technical terms.
 That would be intellectual property professionals, lawyers, non-IT related domain managers.
 Sometimes someone from the marketing department, or the brand management department will be put in charge of domains.
-You could be a third-party portfolio trustee, assisting with domain management for names leased or sold over some time — law clerks and paralegals who are required to make changes on domains on behalf of their clients.

 Why do I need to know this information?